 ... just to name a few.

 There is no 'one perfect method'.
-No method is better at selecting a winning candidate over another - it's just a matter of how well the method suits the organization.
+No ranked choice voting method is better at selecting a winning candidate over another - it's just a matter of how well the method suits the organization.

 Now let's take a brief look at each of the methods offered...

-Plurality (aka: First Past the Post) is not really intended to be an RCV tally method.
+Plurality (aka: First Past the Post) is not really intended to be a Ranked Choice Voting tally method.

-This method simply counts all the number of 1st place choices (consider the case where the voter could only choose/rank a single candidate).
-Simply add up the number of votes for each candidate that was ranked #1, and the candidate(s) with the most votes wins.
+This method simply counts all the number of first-choice votes (consider the case where the voter could only choose or rank a single candidate).
+Simply add up the number of first preference votes for each preferred candidate that was ranked #1.
+The preferred candidate(s) with the majority of votes wins.

-The Run-Off method usually selects a single winner from a list of candidates.
+The Run-Off method typically selects a single winner from a list of candidates.

 Otherwise, the top two candidates are put on a second ballot, and voters are required to vote again.

 Thinking back to the old days of paper ballots, this concept was easy to understand, and made it easy to count ballots.
 But, while it was easier and it removed any spoiler candidates, it also created twice as much work for everybody!

 Similar to the runoff voting elections, if there is no majority winner of the first preference votes, then another Run-Off round is executed.
 But this time the 1st-round ballots are re-counted considering only the two qualifying candidates (candidates with the fewest votes are ignored).